 A soldier ant’s role is to defend the colony from predators.
-They are much larger than the other ants (though not as large as the queen) and have enormous mandibles which can deliver quite a nasty pinch. – Cool Maya Fact – The Maya people used soldier ants as stitches to bind together open wounds.
+They are much larger than the other ants, though not as large as the queen, and have enormous mandibles which can deliver quite a nasty pinch. – Cool Maya Fact – The Maya people used the soldier ants mandibles as stitches to bind together open wounds.

 Some ants are tasked with removing waste and excavating new tunnels ready for gardener ants to fill with leaves and fungus.

 The leafcutter ant colony is basically a girls club made up of millions of females and their queen!
 Males are only produced by the queen when required for reproductive purposes, they are fragile and usually only live for a few days after mating!

 Our Other Displays